 Construction material costs have been rising so fast it's hard to keep pace, Mohawk CEO Jeffrey Lorberbaum tells CNBC.

-Realtors blame rough winter weather on flat home sales, however the west saw a drop in pending home sales and signed contracts and weather isn't an issue there.
+While Realtors blame rough winter weather on flat home sales in many part of the U.S., that theory doesn't support the sharp drop in the West.
 CNBC's Diana Olick digs deeper into the data.

 "We're going from an investor led housing market to an end-user led housing market," says Mark Hanson, M Hanson Advisors housing & mortgage strategist, discussing the U.S. housing marketplace.
 CNBC's Rick Santelli provides insight.

 Richard Smith, Realogy president & CEO, discusses U.S. home prices and the state of the housing market.
 CNBC's Diana Olick provides insight.